Openscapes/website/content/blog/pathways-report.md

 Many folks from coworking attended all six events, and the connections are big and long-lasting.
 For example, one participant Aliyah shared her experiences learning R and Python in a small Coworking conversation with Dr. Farina from Howard University, a Historically Black College and University.
 Dr. Farina learned from Aliyah's experience and plans to incorporate into her courses for undergraduates.
 Further, Aliyah is participating in a GIS class in France this summer, and Dr. Farina will share that opportunity with her students as well.
 This is one example of why we celebrate these connections, because their impact moves beyond the current programming and will expose students who were not present to opportunities and resources that otherwise would not have been shared with their professors.

-We are interested in measuring impact not only by big numbers, remembering that Ileana Fenwick is an "n of 1" who has had an outside influence.
+We are interested in measuring impact not only by big numbers, remembering that Ileana Fenwick is an "n of 1" who has had an outsized influence.
 Ileana participated in an Openscapes event in 2021 funded by CS&S Event Fund, and is a powerful example of empowering folks to build community.
 This also aligns with "slowing down to speed up", which we see again and again through Openscapes.
 "Small numbers are important" - Dr. Yvette Pearson, UT Dallas [TOPS Supporting DEI in Open Science panel](https://www.linkedin.com/posts/aaas-sea-change_openscience-activity-7038923780311678976-S2cp/).

 #### **How were attendees and speakers / presenters recruited?**